Should I add a spa to my existing or new pool?

 Come to find out there are several reasons for going either way, having a spa attached to the pool or not.
 From what I can tell here are the main considerations for this decision:

 Budget: Swimming pool buyers considering their budget investment compared to the return on the decision.
-Adding a hot tub to your pool can start around $9,500.00 in most areas and ranges depending on customization of design.
-Many pool buyers can justify this cost, however others put all their budget into swimming pool only.
+Adding a hot tub to your pool can start around $6,500.00 in most areas and ranges upwards of $9,995.00 depending on customization of design and the size.
+Many new pool buyers can justify this cost, however others put all their budget into swimming-pool-only features.

-The typical cost to adding an attached spa to an inground pool is:
+The typical cost to adding an attached spa to a NEW inground pool:

 - $6,500 for a 6ft diameter, level with the pool

-Prices for attached pool spas tend to get a littler more as they get bigger than 7ft (inside) and the higher it is raised from the pool level.
+Prices for attached pool spa combinations tend to get a littler more as they get bigger than 7ft (inside) and the higher it is raised from the pool level.
+As you would imagine, adding a spa to a pool during construction would cost far less than adding after the fact.

 Cost of Ownership: Some pool owners have discovered that over time the spa ends up needing repairs – such as the heater, as the added equipment is used infrequently and much less often than the pool itself.